How to Read Google Ads Reports?

 The report from Delante provides you with conclusions to the report in writing, a very detailed data list in both PDF and electronic formats.

 2. The possibility to analyze the results of the campaign whenever and wherever you want.
-Reports generated in Google Data Studio load very quickly and use small data transfer which can be a huge advantage when you want to analyze the effectiveness of your activities when you’re, for example, on a vacation abroad.
+Reports generated in Google Looker Studio load very quickly and use small data transfer which can be a huge advantage when you want to analyze the effectiveness of your activities when you’re, for example, on a vacation abroad.

 3. Using the collected customer data for other marketing activities.
 The client can use the gathered data to build persona or optimize activities on other marketing channels.